New Jersey Motorcycle Accident Lawyer

 Information such as the other party’s license and insurance information needs to be collected.
 If you are unable to do this yourself, there are hopefully other people at the scene who have contacted law enforcement and begun this process of information-gathering.

 Under no circumstances should you talk to the other party’s insurance company.
 This is something that should be done only by an experienced motorcycle accident lawyer.
-At KMHL&D, our trusted New Jersey Motorcycle Accident Lawyer understands the entire process of a claim, from the moment of the accident to the moment of a verdict or settlement.
+At Hartman Duff, LLC, our trusted New Jersey Motorcycle Accident Lawyer understands the entire process of a claim, from the moment of the accident to the moment of a verdict or settlement.
 We understand how to talk to the other parties, including their insurance and legal teams.